News & Insights

 Georgia Election Protection Legal Committee

-to coordinate and implement non-partisan election protection efforts prior to and during the February and November election cycles to remove barriers to the ballot box for all eligible voters in Georgia.
+to coordinate and implement non-partisan election protection efforts prior to and during election cycles to remove barriers to the ballot box for all eligible voters in Georgia.
 Close to 600 trained election protection volunteers were hotline workers, poll monitors and mobile legal volunteers on election day.
 Volunteers included attorneys, paralegals, law students and other citizens.

 Natural Disaster Relief and Resettlement

 assessing how Atlanta responded to Hurricane Katrina evacuees, and addressing the topics of resettlement, the performance of the Atlanta nonprofit community, mental health issues, the adequacy of the Federal Emergency Management Agency (FEMA) and other benefits, and related topics.
 Specific recommendations for policymakers at the national, state and local levels involved in disaster planning were outlined in the report.

 before the Fifth Circuit Court of Appeals in conjunction with the New Orleans Legal Aid Clinic, in a case determining tenant rights under the federal Housing Choice Voucher Program, and received a favorable ruling for the residents from the court.

 before the Eastern District Court of Louisiana in a class action challenging the Louisiana Department of Social Services' denial of food stamp benefits to FEMA disaster aid recipients.

 with review of FEMA/GEMA regulations and National Historic Preservation Act to assist in recovery efforts at Oakland Cemetery after March 2008 tornadoes damaged historic monuments and gravesites.

 that was denied a building permit pursuant to an unconstitutional ordinance when it attempted to relocate to and renovate a building that had been used for commercial purposes.
 The City subsequently repealed the ordinance, and a claim for compensatory damages is pending.